-The Donor Advisory Issuance Committee does not have the capability to independently assess the veracity or accuracy of the information, nor does it attempt to do so.
-The Committee views its role solely as determining whether a donor might find such information relevant in considering whether to make a contribution to the charity, or an alleged charity.
+The CNAIC does not have the capability to independently assess the accuracy of the information, nor does it attempt to do so.
+The committee views its role solely to determine whether a donor might find such information helpful when considering whether to make a contribution to the organization.

-Charity Navigator makes no representation nor takes any position regarding the accuracy or completeness of the reports referred to in the Donor Advisory or contained in the external links to which donors are directed.
-The views and opinions expressed therein are those of the authors of or sources for the reported information and not those of Charity Navigator, which is not responsible for the nature or content of the information presented through such external sources and websites.
+Charity Navigator makes no representation nor takes any position about the accuracy or completeness of the reports referred to in the CN Advisory or information in the external links to which donors are directed.
+The views and opinions expressed are those of the authors or sources of the information, and not those of Charity Navigator.
+Charity Navigator is not responsible for the nature or content of the information presented through external sources and websites.

-Issues regarding the conduct or operations of a charity, or an alleged charity, that could result in a Donor Advisory may include, but are not limited to:
+The CN Advisory System categorizes Advisories into three levels of concern: Low Concern, Moderate Concern, High Concern.
+Issues regarding the conduct, operations, or management of a charity or an alleged charity that could result in a CN Advisory may include, but are not limited to:

-- Any other conduct that may affect a donor's decision to support a charity.
+Any other conduct not listed above may be considered for an advisory if Charity Navigator believes it may affect a donor's decision to support a charity.

-Charity Navigator reminds viewers of its site that it is the ultimate responsibility of donors to decide whether a particular charity is appropriate for them, and that they should take into account as many sources of information (aside from Charity Navigator) as they feel comfortable in pursuing when making a charitable gift.
+Charity Navigator reminds users of its site that it is ultimately their responsibility to decide whether a particular charity is appropriate for them, and that they should take into account as many sources of information (aside from Charity Navigator) as they feel comfortable in making their donation decision.